-St. Hilda provides the unique experience to see Scotland by sail.
-They offer many activities and private excursions - a perfect travel experience for families, older travelers, and small multi-gen groups.
+St. Hilda Sea Adventures provide the unique experience to see Scotland from the sea.
+They offer many activities and private excursions - a perfect travel experience for families, older travellers, and small multi-gen groups.

 What Makes Them Stand Out?

-Taking only up to 6 guests, their tours are incredibly unique, as you sail aboard a classic ex-tall ship that looks straight out of the past.
-Activities include sailing, swimming, fishing, rock pooling, and lobster potting.
-Or you can choose to just relax and watch the spectacular wildlife and scenery float by.
-If you bring your equipment you can canoe, kitesurf, and windsurf as well.
+Taking only up to 11 guests (6 on St Hilda and 11 on Seahorse II), their tours are incredibly unique, as you cruise aboard a classic ex-tall ship (St Hilda) or a proper small ship (Seahorse II).
+Activities include sailing, swimming, sea kayaking, paddle boarding, fishing, rock pooling, and lobster potting.
+Or, you can simply choose to just relax and watch the spectacular wildlife and scenery float by.

 Who Travels With Them?